Visits to Hawaii

 connected by trams and waterways.

-"Ocean Tower" is furthest away from the lobby, requiring
+tri-ring "Ocean Tower" is furthest away from the lobby.
+Most

-either a long walk or use of the resorts boat and tram systems.
+impatient guests either make the long walk or use the resort’s boat and

-Tower is also being converted into Hilton Grand Vacations (HGV) condo/accommodations.
+tram systems.
+Ocean Tower is also being converted into Hilton Grand

 Hilton’s Lagoon Tower is the closest to the lobby, and commands great